Skip to content Skip to footer navigation

 Instead you'll have to claim a proportion of the cost each year as the item depreciates in value over its lifetime.

-It's also important to note that if the item you bought is for both personal and work use, you can only deduct the percentage that reflects how much you use the product for work.
+It's also important to note that if the item you bought is for both personal and work use, you should only deduct the percentage that reflects how much you use the product for work.

-So, if you buy a $199 printer and use it for work 60% of the time, you can claim $119.40 as a deduction.
+So, if you buy a $199 printer and 60% of the time you use it for work (and 40% is for personal printing), you can claim $119.40 as a deduction.

 This rule applies whether the deduction is less than $300 and you're claiming it all in one year, or if it's more and you're deducting depreciation over several years.